ADVRHumanoids/ROSEndEffector/README.md

 ```
 Be sure to put in rviz as __fixed frame__ the  __base_link__

+## Creating srdf files
+Both *moveit* and this *ROSEE node* refers to srdf file to explore your hand.
+So it is important to provide a right srdf file.
+The convention used is that each finger is a *group* (from the base of the finger to the tip).
+Even for very complicated hand like schunk hand, this file is easy to create (see the one for the schunk [here](configs/srdf/svh-groupsForROSEE.srdf)).
+If you don't want to create this by hand, you can use the [moveit assistant](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html), which will help to create srdf files (among the other things) through a GUI

 ## How to check if things are good with google tests
 ```bash